 “We can’t become what we need to by remaining what we are.” – Oprah Winfrey

-In her new book titled “Investing is Your Superpower,” written primarily for the types of female professionals who have organized the National Structured Settlement Trade Association’s new Women’s Caucus, Shinobu Hindert prefaces her concluding chapter with the preceding quote by Oprah Winfrey.
+In her new book titled “Investing is Your Superpower,” written primarily for the types of female professionals who have organized the National Structured Settlement Trade Association’s Women’s Caucus and the American Association of Settlement Consultants' Alliance for Women, Shinobu Hindert prefaces her concluding chapter with the preceding quote by Oprah Winfrey.

 Subtitled “A Step-by-Step Guide to Creating A Lifestyle You Always Wanted,” her book offers readers a personal financial “Empowerment Plan” consisting of three Phases: 1) Building a Foundation; 2) Learning Investing Essentials and Strategies; and 3) Developing SMART Goals - Specific; Measurable; Achievable; Relevant; and Timely.